johnreitano/weather/README.md

 ### Internal Design

-- The app is built with Rails 7 using Tailwind using Ruby 3.2.
+- The app is built with Rails 7 using Ruby 3.2 and Tailwind.
 - The app doesn't use a traditional Rails database, but it does cache weather data in the Rails cache.
 (See "Scaling" below.)
 - Most of the work of the app is done in the following 4 parts of the app:
   - The app's home page makes use of a Javascript "controller" file (`app/javascript/controllers/places_controller.js`), which does the following: